SKTBrain/KVQA/docs/index-en.md

 ## Evaluation

 We measure the model's accuracy by using answers collected from 10 different people for each question.
-If the answer provided by a VQA model is equal to 3 or more answers from 10 annotators, it gets 100%, and if less than 3, it gets a partial score proportionately.
+If the answer provided by a VQA model is equal to 3 or more answers from 10 annotators, it gets 100%; if less than 3, it gets a partial score proportionately.
 To be consistent with ‘human accuracies’, measured accuracies are averaged over all 10 choose 9 sets of human annotators.
 Please refer to [VQA Evaluation](https://visualqa.org/evaluation.html) which we follow.

 ## Data